DanWahlin/Observable-Store/README.md

 | -------------------------------|-------------------------------------------------------------------------------------------------------------------
 | `trackStateHistory: boolean`   | Determines if the store's state will be tracked or not (defaults to false).
 Pass it when initializing the Observable Store (see examples above).
 When `true`, you can access the store's state history by calling the `stateHistory` property.
 | `logStateChanges: boolean`     | Log any store state changes to the browser console (defaults to false).
-| `includeStateChangesOnSubscribe: boolean`   | **DEPRECATED**.
-Returns the store state by default when false (default).
-Set to `true` if you want to receive the store state as well as the specific properties/data that were changed when the `stateChanged` subject emits.
-Upon subscribing to `stateChanged` you will get back an object containing `state` (which has the current store state) and `stateChanges` (which has the individual properties/data that were changed in the store). **Since this is deprecated, use `stateWithPropertyChanges` or `globalStateWithPropertyChanges` instead.**
 | `stateSliceSelector: function`     | Function to select the slice of the store being managed by this particular service.
 If specified then the specific state slice is returned.
 If not specified then the total state is returned (defaults to null).

 Example of passing settings to the store: